List of Ryder Cup records

 The Ryder Cup is a biennial men's golf competition between teams from Europe and the United States.
 Originally contested between Great Britain and the United States, the first official Ryder Cup took place in 1927.
 The representation of "Great Britain and Ireland" was extended to include continental Europe from 1979.

 In all the following tables Europe includes Great Britain/Great Britain and Ireland up to 1977.

 For details of individual players' complete Ryder Cup records see: List of European Ryder Cup golfers and List of American Ryder Cup golfers.

 Summary

-There have been a total of 1012 individual matches played in the 43 Ryder Cups.
-Of these the United States has won 492, Europe (including Great Britain/Great Britain and Ireland up to 1977) has won 382 with 138 matches halved.
-Thus the United States have scored a total of 561 points to Europe's 451.
+There have been a total of 1068 individual matches played in the 45 Ryder Cups.
+Of these the United States has won 511, Europe (including Great Britain/Great Britain and Ireland up to 1977) has won 408 with 149 matches halved.
+Thus the United States have scored a total of 585½ points to Europe's 482½.

 36 holes matches were played up to 1959, 18 hole matches from 1961 onwards.
 Fourball matches were first played in 1963.
-The table includes three 18 hole single matches (in 1979, 1991 and 1993) which were not actually played because of injury but were declared as halved matches.
+The table includes four 18 hole singles matches (in 1979, 1991, 1993 and 2025) which were not actually played because of injury but were declared as halved matches.